Kukuster/SumStatsRehab/README.md

 Depending on the size of the dataset, specified buffer size, and specs of the machine, preprocessing may take somewhere from 30 minutes to 6 hours.

-After preprocessing is finished, steps 4 and 5 may be repeated ad lib.
+After preprocessing, steps 4 and 5 may be repeated ad-lib.

 ### 4. Create a config file for your GWAS SS file
 Config file is used as meta data for GWAS SS file, and contains:
- 1) columns indices starting with 0
+ 1) columns' indices (indices start from 0)
- 2) input build slug.
+ 2) input build slug (such as "GRCh38", "GRCh37", "hg18", "hg19")

-This config file has to have the same file name as the GWAS SS file but with additional `.json` extension.
+This config file has to have the same file name as the GWAS SS file but with an additional `.json` extension.

 For example, if your GWAS SS file is named `WojcikG_PMID_htn.gz`, and the first 5 lines in the unpacked file are:
 ```